 Differences in the hardening and degree of hydration of cementitious surfacing materials under high humidity and ambient temperature conditions likely cause this discoloration.

 In particular, the additional hydration of ferritic compounds in cementitious materials reduces iron availability to oxidize and discolor concrete.
 In addition, research has shown that staining occurs under certain conditions, including oxygen and water availability.

 Fast-drying of concrete leads to insufficient humidity to produce the color, while continuous immersion does not allow air access.
 In both cases, there is no discoloration.
 Therefore, keeping the concrete wet for the required curing time and drying it as quickly as possible is recommended.
 For example, a wet canvas covered with plastic sheeting should be removed in the morning of a hot day rather than in the evening or before it rains.

 These types of stains are difficult to remove.
 Commercial sodium bisulfate cleaners successfully remove the color; however, the difference between cleaned and stained areas decreases over several weeks.

 The following chemicals are highly ineffective in removing this polish from orange stains: hydrochloric acid (2%), bleach, hydrogen peroxide (3%), phosphoric acid (10%), oxalic acid (3%), and diammonium citrate (0.2M).

-We hope this technical data will help you to avoid many mistakes and get rid of your concrete issues.
-You can request Free Estimate from Concrete Contractors near me.
+We hope this technical data will help you avoid many mistakes and eliminate your concrete issues.
+You can request a Free Estimate from Concrete Contractors near me.
 Call DUOMIT if you need technical assistance.
 Read also about Concrete Grinding and Concrete Crazing and Curling.
 Or what shall you do if you get Asbestos in Flooring?